 1 part cold-pressed refined linseed oil

 1 part damar resin

 Using resin prevents oil from beading on the surface and creates better adhesion.

 Buy this glazing medium premixed with oil of spike lavender by Chelsea Classical Studios here.
 I can not recommend this medium enough (I use it in every painting)!

 How to create the layers of glaze

-Apply the layer of glaze to the dried underpainting with a soft brush, the glaze should be spread thinly across the surface so that it seems barely there.
-If you feel like you’ve added too much to your piece, you can dab some of the paint away with a cloth, to leave a light coloured stain behind.
-You may find that you add tens of layers on top of one another.
+Apply the layer of glaze to the dried underpainting with a soft brush.
+The glaze should be spread thinly across the surface so that it seems barely there.
+If you feel like you’ve added too much to your piece, you can dab some of the paint away with a cloth.
+This will leave a light coloured stain behind.
+You may find that you add tens of layers on top of one another, or just a few.

 Bear in mind that the colours of the painting will be visible beneath the layer of glaze.
-It works to complement the layers below, rather than conceal them.
-Each layer modifies the next, so choose a pigment that you think will harmonise with the colours already in your painting to achieve the intended effect.
+Glazing works alongside the previous layers, rather than covers them up.

 If you have already established your values in an underpainting, it’s just a case of adding colour.